Tag: seafood

 Place the lump crab meat in a large bowl and pick through it to ensure there are no remnants of shell.
 To the crab add in 2 whisked eggs, 1 cup of panko (Japanese bread crumbs) 2 tablespoons of mayonnaise and 1 tablespoon of Dijon mustard

 Next add in 1 tablespoon of fresh chopped parsley, 2 chopped scallions, 2 grated garlic cloves and the zest of 1 lemon.
-Add 1 teaspoon of Old Bay seasoning, 1 teaspoon of ground black pepper and 1/2 teaspoon of cayenne pepper (optional)
+Add 1 teaspoon of the seafood seasoning, 1 teaspoon of ground black pepper and 1/2 teaspoon of Diablo seasoning (optional)

 Gently fold all the ingredients together.
 Place in the refrigerator for 30 minutes.
 Line a sheet pan with parchment paper that has been sprayed with oil

 Using a 1/3 measuring cup scoop out the crab mixture onto the parchment paper.
-Come back and gently form the mixture into crab cakes.
+Gently form the mixture into crab cakes.
 Chill for 15 minutes

 Heat 2 tablespoons of canola oil over medium heat.
 Cook the crab cakes for 3-4 minutes then gently flip.
 Cook 3-4 minutes more or until golden brown and cooked through